cozzarin787/Raytracer/README.md

 6. Refraction
 7. Tone Reproduction

-The output of each Checkpoint is Whitted's spheres.

 A KD-Tree was implemented as the acceleration structure of the RayTracer.

+The output of each Checkpoint is Whitted's spheres and can be found in their corresponding directory inside the `/checkpoints` directory.

+A sneak peak of the results of each checkpoint is shown below:

 ## Getting Started